 Moray is a very popular place to live and unfortunately affordable housing is in very high demand with a limited number becoming available each year.
-In 2016/17 only 386 council houses became vacant.
-At the end of that year we had approximately 3586 on the waiting list.
+In 2019/20 only 475 council houses became vacant.
+At the end of that year we had 3,708 applicants on the housing list.
 Demand for housing far outweighs supply which means we are not in a position to offer a property to everyone who applies.

 What do I do if I am at risk of losing my home?

 Facing homelessness can be stressful and isolating.
 Do not wait until you are actually homeless before getting advice as in many cases you homelessness may be preventable.
 If you think you are at risk of becoming homeless you should contact us as soon as possible.
 Even if we cannot prevent it, we may be able to help you find somewhere else to live before you are made homeless.